rugbyprof/4443-Internet-Programming/Assignments/09-CandyStore/README.md

 - Add each product to a mongo database collection

 #### Grab Images
 Given a file containing over 1000 products in json format similar to the snippet below, write a script in either python or php to obtain all the images from the `candystore.com` server and save them locally.
+Keep the link in the json object, however add a new key called `img_small` that points to the path (or href) to your local server.

 ```json
     {